CS513 students this semester are expected to participate in a group

 - the ppt file used for your Presentation/Demo meeting,

-- all the code and other files for your system and demo, including
+- all the code and other files for your system and demo, and

 how to run the demo.